Scholar Academy for Latinxs United for Diversity (SALUD) (2025-2026)

 Project Description

-The Scholar Academy for Latinxs United for Diversity (SALUD) program is designed to empower Latinx students to become leaders in their communities, at their future colleges and in the healthcare field.
+The Scholar Academy for Latinxs United for Diversity (SALUD) program is designed to empower students to become leaders in their communities, at their future colleges and in the healthcare field.
 The program hosts biweekly sessions for high school students each spring, covering essential healthcare topics such as racism in healthcare, sexual and reproductive justice, and food justice.
+All Durham high school students are welcome to apply, regardless of identity.
 Sessions often feature guest speakers from community organizations and incorporate hands-on experiences like standardized patient interactions, dissections and local data analysis to illustrate how these topics manifest clinically.

 SALUD encourages students to develop projects addressing issues highlighted in the curriculum.
 With guidance from undergraduate and medical students, students in the program will develop and share their projects with community partners, classmates, friends and family.
 SALUD also partners with the Duke College Advising Corps, dedicating an hour every other session to college preparation.
 This support includes college tours, assistance with personal statements and guidance on financial aid, ensuring students are equipped for their educational journeys.